 Michael Arcega is an interdisciplinary artist working primarily in sculpture and installation.
-Though visual, his art revolves largely around language.
-Directly informed by Historic events, material significance, and the format of jokes, his subject matter deals with sociopolitical circumstances where power relations are unbalanced.
+His research-based work revolves largely around language and sociopolitical dynamics.
+Directly informed by Historic narratives, material significance, and geography, his subject matter deals with circumstances where power relations are unbalanced.

-As a naturalized American, there is a geographic dimension to Michaels investigation of cultural markers.
-These markers are embedded in objects, food, architecture, visual lexicons, and vernacular languages.
+As a naturalized American, Michaels investigation of cultural markers are embedded in objects, food, architecture, visual lexicons, and vernacular languages.
 For instance, vernacular Tagalog, is infused with Spanish and English words, lending itself to verbal mutation.
 This malleability result in wordplay and jokes that transform words like Persuading to First wedding, Tenacious to Tennis Shoes, Devastation to The Bus Station, and Masturbation to Mass Starvation.
-His practice draws from the sensibility of both insider and outsider- subtly jumbling signifier, material, linguistics, and site.
+His practice draws from the sensibility of the insider and outsider- jumbling signifier, material, linguistics, and site.

 Michael has a BFA from the San Francisco Art Institute and an MFA from Stanford University.
 His work has been exhibited at venues including the Asian Art Museum, Museum of Contemporary Art in San Diego, the de Young Museum in San Francisco, Yerba Buena Center for the Arts, the Orange County Museum of Art, The Contemporary Museum in Honolulu, the Museum of Fine Arts in Houston, Cue Arts Foundation, and the Asia Society in NY among many others.

-Arcegas work has been discussed in publications including Art Forum, the New York Times, Art News, X-TRA, SF Chronicle, Artweek, Art Papers, and Flash Art among others.
-He is a recipient of a Guggenheim Fellowship, Art Council grant (Artadia), Joan Mitchell MFA Award, Murphy Cadogan Fine Arts Fellowship, and Headlands Center for the Arts MFA Fellowship.
-He has been an Artist in Residence at the 18th Street Art Center, Montalvo Arts Center, Headlands Center for the Arts, the Fountainhead Residency, the Artadia Residency at the ISCP.
+Arcegas work has been discussed in publications including Art Forum, the New York Times, Art Practical, Art News, X-TRA, SF Chronicle, Artweek, Art Papers, and Flash Art among others.
+He is a recipient of an Art Council grant (Artadia), Joan Mitchell MFA Award, Murphy Cadogan Fine Arts Fellowship, and Headlands Center for the Arts MFA Fellowship.
+He has been an Artist in Residence at the 18th Street Art Center, Montalvo Arts Center, Headlands Center for the Arts, the Fountainhead Residency, and the Artadia Residency at the ISCP.
 Michael was recently a Resident Fellow at Bemis Center for Contemporary Art and at Al Riwak Art Space in Bahrain, and the Recology Artist Residency Program.
 He was awarded a 2012 Guggenheim Fellowship in Fine Arts.

 Member of APT Los Angeleshttp://www.aptglobal.org/view/artist.asp